Wizoi/SmugMugSync/README.md

        SmugMugCoreSync::UserAuthToken
        SmugMugCoreSync::UserAuthSecret

-## Future Planss
+## Future Plans

-1. Document the appsettings file for easier usage
-2. Move from the 1.3 API to 2.0 API
+1. Move from the 1.3 API to 2.0 API

 ## Code Details